Home | History

 2017

-The early 2000s saw technology grow at an ever-increasing pace.
-In Calcio, a Logistics 4.0 hub was inaugurated, which still stands out today for its process automation, which benefits efficiency.
+In Calcio, a Logistics 4.0 hub is officially opened, a facility that still stands out today for its process automation, which contributes to greater efficiency.

 2018

-Italtrans acquires Mazzocco, a company with consolidated know-how in last-mile distribution networks.
-This step allows the group to complete its offering by opening up to companies in the Ho.Re.Ca. sector.
+Italtrans acquires Mazzocco, a company with extensive expertise in last-mile distribution networks.
+This move enables the group to further expand its offerings by reaching out to businesses in the Ho.Re.Ca. sector.

 2020

-In the midst of the Covid-19 emergency, Italtrans is allocating funds to healthcare in Bergamo, delivering essential goods seven days a week and supporting projects throughout Italy.
-With the Jerusalema Challenge, it is sending a message of life and hope, a tangible sign of Bergamo’s attitude of never giving up.
+In the midst of the COVID-19 crisis, Italtrans is allocating funds to Bergamo’s healthcare system, delivering essential supplies seven days a week, and supporting projects throughout Italy.
+With the Jerusalema Challenge, the company is sending a message of life and hope—a tangible symbol of Bergamo’s spirit of never giving up.

 2024